bparanj/crystal/computer/memory/dual-channel.md

 ### What is Dual Channel in Computer Hardware?

 **Dual channel** is a technology used in computer systems to increase the data transfer rate between the memory (RAM) and the memory controller, which is typically part of the CPU.
-By using two memory channels instead of one, dual channel effectively doubles the bandwidth available for memory operations, which can lead to improved system performance.
+By using two memory channels instead of one, dual channel effectively doubles the bandwidth available for memory operations, improving system performance.

 ### How Dual Channel Works: